Reviewed by Lily Gazaryan – Licensed Aesthetician | 15+ Years Experience | Clinical Oversight by Dr. Aloysius Fobi, MD | Last Updated: March 2026

 At ALGM Beauty Bar, we specialize in dermal filler treatments that produce natural-looking results.
 Our team is led by Lily Gazaryan, who brings over 15 years of experience in the medical field, and we operate under the clinical oversight of Dr. Aloysius Fobi, a board-certified physician.

 We take a personalized approach to every treatment.
-During your consultation, we will:
+During your consultation, we will assess the severity of your marionette lines, evaluate your overall facial structure, discuss your aesthetic goals, and provide transparent pricing.

-New Client Offer: First-time clients receive a free consultation and 20% off any service of their choice.
+First-time clients receive a free consultation and 20% off any service.

 Frequently Asked Questions